 Professor Hussain is a co-chair of the Religion, Film, and Visual Culture group of the American Academy of Religion.
 He is also a member of the steering committee of the Study of Islam section of AAR.
-He has published a book "Oil and Water: Two Faiths, One God."
+He is the author of "Oil and Water: Two Faiths, One God."
+His recent book "Muslims and the Making of America" was published in September 2016.
 Professor Hussain has been an expert commentator for several programs on the History Channel.
 He has been a guest on the television shows "Politically Incorrect with Bill Maher", "The Tavis Smiley Show", and "California Connected".

 Professor Hussain received his B.Sc., M.A. and Ph.
 D. all from University of Toronto, Canada.
 Previously he had taught at California State University at Northridge, California.